hyperledger/fabric/docs/source/orderer/ordering_service.md

 ### Raft concepts

-While Raft offers many of the same features as Kafka --- albeit in a simpler and easier-to-use package --- it functions substantially different under the covers from Kafka and introduces a number of new concepts, or twists on existing concepts, to Fabric.
+Raft offers many features in a simple and easy-to-use package and introduces a number of new concepts, or twists on existing concepts, to Fabric.

 **Log entry**.
 The primary unit of work in a Raft ordering service is a "log entry", with the full sequence of such entries known as the "log".
 We consider